 How to Uninstall Vim

-If you decide to uninstall Vim from your system, you can remove it with the following command:
+1. If you decide to uninstall Vim, remove it by running the following command from vim/src:

 y to confirm.

-This guide showed you how to install the latest Vim editor on Ubuntu 18.04.
-Make sure you have all the tools available before you start building and installing Vim from unofficial repositories.
+This guide showed you how to install the latest Vim editor on Ubuntu.
+Make sure you have all the tools available before you start building and installing Vim from the repository.